The Perils of cheap, budget web hosting

 Conclusion

 Using a cheap 3rd party web host is not a good idea in most cases.
-If you have an extremely basic and simple website that isn't vital to your business then you might get away with it.
+If you have an extremely basic and simple website that isn't vital to your business then you might get away with it, but always pay close attention to what the real costs are.

 For everything else you need a better web hosting service.